Angela Anaconda

-Angela Anaconda is an animated children's television series created by Joanna Ferrone and Sue Rose.
-The show ran for three seasons, from 1999 to 2001, for a total of 65 episodes.
+Angela Anaconda is a comedy animated children's TV series created by Joanna Ferrone and Sue Rose that originally aired from October 1999 until December 10, 2001.
+65 episodes were produced.

 Premise

-The show focuses on the adventures of an eight-year-old girl named Angela in the fictional town of Tapwater Springs.
-Other characters include Angela's three best friends and several antagonists, primarily Nanette Manoir.
+The show focuses on the adventures of an eight-year-old girl named Angela Anaconda in the fictional American town of Tapwater Springs.
+Other characters include Angela's three best friends and several antagonists.
+The primary antagonist is Nanette Manoir.